3Marz/dhikr/README.md

 dhikr [options]

 Options:
-  --ar            display in arabic (it well render incorctly in most terminal) --separator -s  the separator between the dhikr and the category of the dhiker, default '-'
+  --ar            display in arabic (it well render incorrectly in most terminal) --separator -s  the separator between the dhikr and the category of the dhiker, default '-'
 ```